N1heo/meetconf/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Backend
+Recommended Python version is 3.10

 ## Installation Guide

 ### Step 1: Create a Virtual Environment
 First, you need to create a virtual environment.
 This helps to keep the dependencies required by different projects in separate places.

 ```bash
 python -m venv env